-Its inspirations are varied: you'll spot flashes of Metro, BioShock, Nier: Automata and Stalker in its art and gameplay footage, while the world is a product of both Russian sci-fi and the experiences of the dev team, some of whom grew up in Russia.
+Its inspirations are varied: you'll spot flashes of Metro, BioShock, Nier: Automata and Stalker in its art and gameplay, while the world is a product of both Russian sci-fi and the experiences of the Mundfish dev team, some of whom grew up in Russia.
 But what do you actually get when you mix all of those influences together?
 Here's everything we know about Atomic Heart.

 When is Atomic Heart's release date?

-Developer Mundfish hasn't revealed a release date, but the game's website said a beta version was due towards the end of 2019.
-The game's Steam page has now shifted to listing the release as "TBA."
+Developer Mundfish hasn't revealed a release date.
+The Atomic Heart website said a beta version was due towards the end of 2019, but the Steam page then shifted to listing the release as "TBA."
+The latest word is that it's "at the stage of polishing and final assembly", as of August 2021.

 What is Atomic Heart?

 An alternate reality Soviet-era first-person combat game with killer robots, clown-themed torture chambers, and grandmas trapped in flowing molecular gloop.
 Yeah, it's weird.
-Its combat is a mixture of shooting and melee swinging with improvised weapons, and the scarcity of ammo means you'll want to sneak through some areas, too.
+Its combat is a mixture of shooting and melee with improvised weapons, and the scarcity of ammo means you'll want to sneak through some areas, too.

 What's the story?
 The premise?

 The devs say the story is a bit like an episode of Black Mirror—if the show were set in a warped version of the Soviet Union sometime between the '30s and '60s.
-As Mundfish CEO Robert Bagratuni told IGN last year, the USSR still exists in this reality, "but a technical revolution has already taken place: robots, the Internet, holograms have already been invented ... all these innovations are submerged in the atmosphere of communism, confrontation with the imperialism of the West and all the other inherent political and social aspects of the time.”
+As Mundfish CEO Robert Bagratuni told IGN, the USSR still exists in this reality, "but a technical revolution has already taken place: robots, the Internet, holograms have already been invented ... all these innovations are submerged in the atmosphere of communism, confrontation with the imperialism of the West and all the other inherent political and social aspects of the time.”

 Robots have been mass-produced to help with agriculture, defence, timber production and simple household chores—and now they're starting to rebel.
-You're a mentally-unstable KGB special agent called P-3, and the government has sent you to investigate a manufacturing facility that's fallen silent.
+You play Major Nechaev, a mentally unstable KGB special agent codenamed P-3, and the government has sent you to investigate a manufacturing facility that's fallen silent.